-U.S. Government advocacy support is a key component of the President’s National Export Initiative.
-As a part of this Initiative, the Advocacy Center plays a unique role among the array of U.S. Government trade promotion services.
+U.S. Government (USG) advocacy support is a key component of President Obama’s National Export Initiative.
+As a part of this Initiative, the Advocacy Center plays a unique role among the array of USG trade promotion services.
 Since its creation in 1993, the Advocacy Center has helped hundreds of U.S. companies — small, medium and large enterprises — in various industry sectors win government contracts across the globe.
 Advocacy assistance is wide and varied but often involves companies that must communicate a message to foreign governments or government-owned corporations.

 The following is a brief synopsis of the commercial and defense advocacy process and what you need to know to put U.S. Government resources and authority behind your company in foreign project or procurement competitions.

-The Advocacy Center grants U.S. Government (USG) advocacy assistance on a case-by-case basis in response to requests made by firms pursuing foreign government procurements and/or projects.
+The Advocacy Center grants USG advocacy assistance on a case-by-case basis in response to requests made by firms pursuing foreign government procurements and/or projects.

-WE STRONGLY URGE COMPANIES INTERESTED IN APPLYING FOR U.S. GOVERNMENT ADVOCACY SUPPORT TO SPEAK WITH AN ADVOCACY CENTER STAFF MEMBER PRIOR TO FILING AN ADVOCACY QUESTIONNAIRE.
+WE STRONGLY URGE COMPANIES INTERESTED IN APPLYING FOR USG ADVOCACY SUPPORT TO SPEAK WITH AN ADVOCACY CENTER STAFF MEMBER PRIOR TO FILING AN ADVOCACY QUESTIONNAIRE.
 PLEASE CLICK ON “STAFF DIRECTORY” TO SEE A LIST OF ADVOCACY CENTER MANAGEMENT AND STAFF.

 1. Companies seeking USG support in specific commercial and defense competitions must submit completed advocacy questionnaires to the Advocacy Center for review.

-3. On a case-by-case basis for commercial transactions, following the due diligence process, the Advocacy Center and, if necessary, the USG Advocacy Network will make a national interest determination to identify whether the project qualifies for USG support.
+3. On a case-by-case basis for commercial transactions, following the due diligence process, the Advocacy Center and, if necessary, other USG agencies, in consultation with the U.S. Mission (Embassy) in the country concerned and with other members of the interagency task force, will make a national interest determination to identify whether the project qualifies for USG support.
 Typically, companies must demonstrate how supporting their bid will positively benefit the U.S. economy, primarily in the form of exports of goods and services.
 (Yet other factors may also be taken into consideration.
-Please see the Advocacy Guidelines for a list of these factors.)
+Please see the Advocacy Policy for a list of these factors.)

-4. The Advocacy Center is the initial point-of-contact for companies requesting USG advocacy for sales of defense-related goods and services.
-After initial review and due diligence, the Advocacy Center refers defense advocacy cases to the Department of Commerce’s Bureau of Industry and Security for interagency review and a national interest determination.
-Once the determination is made, the Advocacy Center will take the lead in coordinating advocacy for the company.
+4. The Advocacy Center is the point-of-contact for companies requesting USG advocacy for sales of defense-related goods and services covered by the International Traffic in Arms Regulations (ITAR).
+After initial review and due diligence, the Advocacy Center refers defense advocacy cases to agencies concerned with ITAR decisions.
+These include the Bureau of Industry and Security within the Department of Commerce as well as offices of the Departments of Defense and State.
+Each of these agencies provides the Advocacy Center either with a recommendation, after which the Advocacy Center issues a national interest determination based on these recommendations.
+Once an affirmative determination has been issued, the Advocacy Center takes the lead in coordinating advocacy on behalf of the company.

 Once a company’s request has been qualified for USG advocacy assistance, the Advocacy Center will work with relevant agencies to devise an appropriate advocacy strategy.